-APSC Forum of Commonwealth Agencies Conference Novotel Brighton Beach - 7 March 2008 Guide 1: Natural Justice
+- Guide 1: Lawfulness

-Guide 2: Lawfulness
+- Guide 2: Natural Justice

-Guide 3: Evidence, Facts and Findings
+- Guide 3: Evidence, Facts and Findings

-Guide 4: Reasons
+- Guide 4: Reasons

-Guide 5: Accountability
+- Guide 5: Accountability

 The remarks I have made are intended to address three significant areas of particular interest in decision-making.
 The Guides provide an overall view with assistance on all aspects of the process.